vsnits/nophone/README.md

 ## Is it helps business?
 In a nutshell, yes.
 It provides better abbility to track, register and censor.
 ## Is there alternative ways for privacy purposes?
-Cryptography itself garants safety.
+Cryptography itself grants safety.
 256 bit key almost impossible to break. <br>
 Much easier to loose key thanks to mobile phone. <br>
 ## Bot accounts
-Simply use capcha!
+Capcha!
 Multiple accounts will be allowed, but .. is this a real problem? <br>
-No bigger problem than huge data-centers!
+Not a bigger problem than huge data-centers!